 Titans' Luke Stocker: Hauls in two catches

-Stocker hauled in both of his targets for 37 targets in Week 1 against Miami.
+Stocker caught both of his targets for 15 yards in Week 2 against Houston.

-Stocker was on the receiving end of the Titans' longest pass play, hauling in a 31 yard reception from Marcus Mariota in the first quarter.
-Though Stocker has never surpassed 16 catches in his six-year career, he may have the opportunity to do so with Delanie Walker (ankle) facing a lengthy absence.
-Stocker will likely compete with Jonnu Smith to be the team's starting tight end for the remainder of the season.
+Stocker was the only Titans' tight end to be targeted one week after Delanie Walker (ankle) suffered a season-ending injury.
+Though Jonnu Smith has a superior athletic profile, Stocker took the lead role in terms of targets, catches and yards in Week 2, though Smith handily outsnapped him.

 More News